SexChrLab/Cancer_Genomics/README.md

 2. `adapter_sequence.fa`
 ## 01_somatic_mutation_calling
 1. Generate a config file:
     - We generate a config file called `somatic_mutation_calling_config.json` that we will be using for this section.
-An example of how to run this script:
+Below is an example of how to run this script. **You need to change the path to the files as appropriate.**
         ```
         python generate_config.py --fastq_path /data/CEM/shared/controlled_access/Beauty/
                                   --sample_info /scratch/tphung3/Cancer_Genomics/00_misc/samples_info.csv